The Overlooked Tides: How Sea Power Shaped Rome’s Collapse

 Maritime Defenses Collapse: The Slow Unraveling

 The Western Empire’s coastal defenses consisted of a chain of forts, watchtowers, and fleet stations.
 But as the navy eroded, these installations were either abandoned or captured.
 The Classis Britannica, the British fleet, disappeared after the Roman withdrawal from Britain around 410 AD.
 The Classis Pannonica on the Danube fell to barbarian invasions.
 The Classis Moesica on the Black Sea was gradually absorbed into local militias.
 By 450 AD, the only significant Western fleet was the remains of the Italian squadrons at Ravenna, but even these were insufficient for more than coastal patrols.
+The entire maritime defense network, painstakingly built over centuries, collapsed in the span of two generations.

 The Sack of Rome 455 AD as a Turning Point

 The Vandal sack of 455 AD is often seen as a raid, but its maritime dimension was pivotal.
 Because Rome could not prevent the approach of an enemy fleet, the city became vulnerable to attack by sea for the first time in centuries.
 The precedent encouraged further invasions: in 472 AD, the Roman general Ricimer blockaded Rome by sea using his own fleet during a civil war.
 In 476 AD, the fall of the last Western emperor Romulus Augustulus occurred without a naval battle at all—the Ostrogoths simply marched in.
 The sea had ceased to be a Roman asset.
+When the barbarian warlord Odoacer deposed the last emperor, he faced no naval opposition because there was essentially no navy left to oppose him.

 Comparison with the Eastern Roman Empire